 The scholarship will be disbursed in two parts for the 2023-24 academic year, with half of the scholarship amount being disbursed at the start of the Fall 2023 term, and the other half being disbursed at the start of the Spring 2024 term.

 Can I still apply for on-campus housing and be eligible for the scholarship?

 Students can apply in the housing portal for on-campus housing in our residence halls and Dobie Twenty21.
-University Housing and Dining began offering housing contracts in March and prioritizes first-time freshmen in contract offers.
+University Housing and Dining will begin offering housing contracts in March and prioritizes first-time freshmen in contract offers.
 The contracting process continues until all spaces are contracted.
 Please note that while we work to accommodate housing requests for all students who want to live in on-campus housing, we cannot guarantee housing to all that apply based on room availability and the timing of your application.